Regressive Tax Definition

 2. Higher Prices

 It goes without saying that the higher the tax, the higher the price.
-Yet for regressive taxes such as tariffs, it is often questioned.
+Yet for a regressive tax such as tariffs, it is often questioned.
 The price of a tariff will not always be passed on to the customer as the imported may take some of the cost.
 However, it falls predominantly on the consumer as businesses protect their profit margins.

 The consumer also faces higher prices for other goods.
 For instance, excise taxes are imposed on goods such as sugary drinks, cigarettes, and alcohol – products that are often associated with low-income households.